ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       uint32   num_submissions_succeeded
       SCTBundle[] observed_records

-      //  This function is called after recieving a SCTBundle.
+      //  This function is called after recieving an SCTBundle.
       //  For Clients, this is after a successful connection to a
-      //  HTTPS Server, calling this function with a SCTBundle
+      //  HTTPS Server, calling this function with an SCTBundle
       //  constructed from that certificate chain and SCTs
       //  For Servers, this is after receiving SCT Feedback def insert(SCTBundle b) {